leahvelleman/jekyll-lilypond/README.md

 ![Source code for the first measure of Rite of Spring and the image output for the same measure](files/rite.png)

 Automatically generate sheet music images by adding Lilypond blocks to your markdown files.
-Customize the images and the HTML markup surrounding them using Liquid attributes, such as `alt: "The first measure of Rite of Spring"` in this example.
+Customize the images and the HTML markup surrounding them using Liquid attributes — for instance, by using the `alt` attribute to specify alt text.

 For complete documentation, see [the plugin website](https://www.velleman.org/jekyll-lilypond).